Please refer to the University’s Glossary of Terms for policies and procedures.

 (b) whether the student is a relatively new and inexperienced higher education student;

-(c) whether the student has a history of academic misconduct (refer to 13.6);
+(c) whether the student has a history of student academic misconduct;

-(d) the extent to which processes relating to education on student academic integrity had been implemented with respect to the student;
+(d) the extent to which educational/remedial actions relating to student academic integrity had been previously required with respect to the student;

-(f) the nature and extent of the misconduct;
+(e) the nature and extent of the misconduct; and

-12.3.1 If the determination is to impose a penalty of suspension or expulsion, the Head of School makes a request in writing to the Deputy Vice-Chancellor (Academic), including a copy of the Student Academic Misconduct Details Form accompanied by a rationale for the imposing of the proposed penalty and in the case of suspension, details of any remedial actions or conditions that would need to be completed prior to readmission.
+14.4.1 If the determination is to impose a penalty of Suspension or Expulsion, the Academic Lead/Investigator makes a request in writing to the Deputy Vice-Chancellor (Academic), including a copy of the Student Academic Misconduct Details Form accompanied by a rationale for imposing the proposed penalty and in the case of Suspension, details of any conditions that would need to be completed prior to readmission.

-13.1 All relevant records of investigations, for cases both proven and not proven, are captured in an approved records management system.
-Each record (e.g. letter, email, form, text-matching report) must be added digitally to the official file, and where physical original records exist, the physical file securely stored.
+16.1 All relevant records of investigations, for cases both proven and not proven, are captured in an approved records management system.
+Each record (e.g. letter, email, form, text-matching report) must be added digitally to the official file, and where physical records exist, these must be forwarded to Information Management Services.

-13.2 As per information security set out in the Information and Records Management – Procedures, Student Academic Misconduct information and records are classified as confidential.
+16.2 As per information security set out in the Information and Records Management- Procedures, Student Academic Misconduct information and records are classified as confidential.
 This means that the information is intended strictly for distribution or use by a select group.
+Access requests are managed by the Integrity and Compliance Unit, and approval is authorised by the Director, C-SALT.
+The Integrity and Compliance Unit will notify the relevant system administrators of any changes to staff access.

 - student’s name and ID